 HIV (prevention, diagnosis, treatment, care and support targeted Peoples)

-At Sparsha Nepal, we believe in empowering individuals living with HIV/AIDS by providing accessible, holistic care within their own neighborhoods.
+At SPARSHA Nepal, we believe in empowering individuals living with HIV/AIDS by providing accessible, holistic care within their own neighborhoods.

-Welcome to Sparsha Nepal, where we are committed to combating tuberculosis (TB) through Directly Observed Treatment short-course (DOTs).
+Welcome to SPARSHA Nepal, where we are committed to combating tuberculosis (TB) through Directly Observed Treatment short-course (DOTs).

-Welcome to Sparsha Nepal, where we are dedicated to implementing an HIV Prevention and Harm Reduction Program for People.
+Welcome to SPARSHA Nepal, where we are dedicated to implementing an HIV Prevention and Harm Reduction Program for People.

-Welcome to Sparsha Nepal, where we provide essential laboratory-related support for People Living with HIV (PLHIV).
+Welcome to SPARSHA Nepal, where we provide essential laboratory-related support for People Living with HIV (PLHIV).

-Sparsha Nepal's C&S program likely aims to improve the quality of life and well-being of PLHIV by addressing their holistic needs and promoting a supportive and inclusive environment.
+SPARSHA Nepal's C&S program likely aims to improve the quality of life and well-being of PLHIV by addressing their holistic needs and promoting a supportive and inclusive environment.

-Sparsha Nepal is a non-governmental organization (NGO) that aims to provide support and services to individuals affected by hepatitis B and C in Nepal.
+SPARSHA Nepal is a non-governmental organization (NGO) that aims to provide support and services to individuals affected by hepatitis B and C in Nepal.

 SPARSHA Nepal is a registered NGO and Community-Based Organization working since 2002 to promote health, human rights, and welfare, particularly for at-risk populations, including People Living with HIV (PLHIV) and key populations (KPs) like Men Who Have Sex with Men (MSM), Female Sex Workers (FSWs), and Transgender individuals.
 Our mission is to deliver high-quality healthcare services for infectious diseases such as HIV, Hepatitis, STIs, and TB, as well as non-communicable diseases like mental health issues.
 Through ongoing research and advocacy efforts, we are committed to enhancing the quality of life for all individuals, guided by a rights-based approach